St. Louis Area Resources for Community and Human Services: Family and Community

 As of 2010 ARCHS partnered with the Environmental Protection Agency to create the St. Louis Area Communities Against Toxics (SLACAT).
 In 2008 through another EPA grant, ARCHS partnered with the St. Louis College of Pharmacy and the local Schnucks Pharmacy chain to offer an RxMEDS disposal campaign at 20 locations in the greater St. Louis area.
 Previously, ARCHS assisted the Health and Dental Care for Kids clinic.
 Through ARCHS, the clinic was able to obtain grants that funded essential positions that otherwise would not have been attainable within their budget.
 ARCHS provides support to a regional Missouri HealthNet (MHN) education and outreach committee of community volunteers.
-ARCHS also actively promotes culinary-related careers through its prisoner reentry partnerships.
+ARCHS also promotes culinary-related careers through its prisoner reentry partnerships.

 Since 2002, the Missouri Department of Corrections has worked with several state agencies to develop a model to help ex-offenders while they are in prison and once they are released.
 This model, called the Missouri Reentry Process, includes job skills training and placement, mental-health referrals, and housing programs.
 ARCHS provides the management oversight for the St. Louis Alliance For Reentry (STAR), a program that works within the Missouri Reentry Process to provide a pre- and post-release mentoring program that focuses on 18 to 35-year-old nonviolent offenders.
 The program provides life-skills and job-preparation training, financial literacy and health issues education, as well as emphasizing repairing and strengthening personal relationships.
 In addition, ARCHS co-sponsors the annual Missouri Reentry Conference with the Missouri Department of Corrections, Missouri Department of Social Services, and Family and Community Trust (FACT) held in Tan-Tar-A Resort in Osage Beach.
-The conference, which began in 2005, features speakers and workshops concerning issues surrounding Missouri's ex-offender population.
-The conferences average over 300 attendees annually.
-The intent of the conference is to provide high-quality education and networking opportunities for corrections professionals and community-based partners involved in the state's reentry process.
+The conference, which began in 2005, has speakers and workshops concerning issues surrounding Missouri's ex-offender population.
+The intent of the conference is to provide education and networking opportunities for corrections professionals and community-based partners involved in the state's reentry process.

 ARCHS manages a St. Louis Adult Basketball/Life Skills program that is a partnership with the St. Louis Metropolitan Police Department, Department of Parks, Recreation and Forestry and Fathers' Support Center.
 The goal of the program is to establish relationships between young men and police officers while providing healthy exercise and teaching life skills.
-Hundreds of young men have participated in ARCHS' Basketball/Life Skills program which has provided hundreds of hours of life skills training (financial, health, leadership topics) and recreational activities.

-Partners

-Funding partners

-ARCHS funders can be federal, state, or local government.
-In addition ARCHS receives funding from private corporations as well.
-Many of ARCHS' funders have turned to ARCHS to execute national demonstration projects that have yielded important educational and social research outcomes.
-Since 1998, the following federal, state, local and private organizations have entrusted ARCHS with millions of dollars in funds to stamp a positive impact for Greater St. Louis: